Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_binom/README.md

 	Confidence level used: 0.95
 	Intervals are back-transformed from the logit scale

----
+Next we run the contrasts to compare sites at the mean total length and determine the probability that the differences observed could be due to random chance (p-values).
 The `emmeans` output is good, but we can get more statistically sophisticated with the `contrasts` command, which allows us to explicitly control [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate) and generate p-values for comparisons of probability of fish being male between locations.
 The `emmeans` output is a bit conservative when it comes to FDR.
 We use the Benjamini-Hochberg (`bh`) FDR algorithm in `contrasts` but you can select others as required.

 ```r
 contrasts_model_regrid <<-